 Special Guidelines for International Students

-If you are an international student on an F-1 visa status, you may need authorization by the Department of Homeland Security (DHS) before you can work.
+If you are an international student in F-1 visa status, you will need employment authorization by the Department of Homeland Security (DHS) before you can work in any off-campus position, paid or unpaid (e.g., internship, job, fellowship or research position).

 Curricular Practical Training (CPT)

-- CPT is an authorization for a paid or unpaid internship for which you are receiving credit (in your intended or declared major).
+- CPT is an authorization for a paid or unpaid internship, job, fellowship or research position for which you are receiving credit in your intended or declared major.

-- You must re-apply for CPT before every paid internship.
+- You must re-apply for CPT before every internship (paid or unpaid).

 - There is no limit to part-time CPT (less than 20 hours/week).
-However, a student who does 12 months of full-time CPT forfeits all his/her OPT time.
+However, a student who does 12 months of full-time CPT forfeits all OPT eligibility.
 Don’t worry; it is unusual to do 12 months of full time CPT.

-- CPT should be done in coordination with the Internship Program, an academic supervisor, and the work site.
+- CPT should be done in coordination with the Internship Program, an academic supervisor in your MAJOR, and the work site.

 - Review the information of How to Register an internship.

 - Once your internship has been approved, the Internship Program will notify you via Handshake.
-The Internship Program will also email a copy of your learning contract to ISP to process your Curricular Practical Training (CPT).
-You must pick up your authorization from ISP before you start your internship.
+The Internship Program will also email a copy of your learning contract to ISP to process your Curricular Practical Training (CPT) and issue you a new I-20.
+You must pick up your new I-20 with CPT employment authorization from ISP before you start your internship, or arrange with ISP to have it mailed if you are not on campus.

 - Come into the Internship Program for your Add/Drop slip.
 Then take your signed Add/Drop slip (or summer registration slip) to the Registrar’s Office.